fabieu/steam-market-history/README.md

 ## Usage

-Currently the following commands are supported:
+Currently, the following commands are supported:

 ### `export`

 Export your steam market history to a CSV or HTML file

 > When running the tool you will be prompted to insert your steam credentials.
-All processing is done locally on your own computer.
+All processing is done locally on your computer.
 This package does not save your credentials in any way.

 Options: